 Spring is the Best Time to Watch the Birds

-Listen and observe the birds is in the wee hours of the morning, before and after sunrise, and just before the sun hits the hay.
-No need to set your alarm for 4 am to watch the birds.
+When you’re camping in the spring, you can listen and observe the birds is in the wee hours of the morning, before and after sunrise, and just before the sun hits the hay.
+No need to set your alarm for 4 am to watch the birds when you’re camping.
 Set up your tent, and you’ll be there, waiting for the morning serenade.

 Your internal rhythm will be in tune with earth’s natural cycles of night and day, and your body, heart, and soul will thank you.

 Spring is a time of courtship, new love, and new life.
 As I tiptoe through the spring woods, I am often blessed with sightings of fledgling birds earning their wings, beaver kits learning to cut down trees, and even little skunks that toddle after their mother looking for a dog to spray (I made that up, but it’s my worst fear).